• Skip to primary navigation

 • Chocolate: Expand your options beyond dark chocolate.
 There are numerous delicious choices, from Lindt's oat milk chocolate bars to Enjoy Life's delightful semi-sweet chips.

-• Nut butter: Choose any nut butter that fits your dietary needs and whether you want a natural or already sweetened version.
-If you choose a natural peanut butter with no added sugar, consider adding a sweetener like maple syrup and a dash of vanilla for a little natural sweetness.
+• Nut butter: Choose any nut butter that fits your dietary needs, and whether you want a natural or already sweetened version.

 Variations